fly-apps/puppeteer-js-renderer/README.md

 ## How to deploy it on fly.io

-Fly is a platform for applications that need to run globally.
+[Fly.io](https://fly.io) is a platform for applications that need to run globally.
 It runs your code close to users and scales compute in cities where your app is busiest.
 Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.

 Fly.io has great [documentation](https://fly.io/docs/) to get started.
 You can find a quick speed run how how to get your app running closer to your users with this [guide](https://fly.io/docs/speedrun/).
 Please follow the following steps to deploy it on fly.io